cyle/testbot-slack/README.md

 ## Usage

+Invite testbot to your channel!
+It'll be in your default `#general` channel by default.

 Right now the testbot just spits out info to console whenever anybody talks.
 Yaaaay!
+It's a start.

 Add more responses and whatnot by editing the `parse_message()` function.

+Also, you can use attachments, see the `attach()` function.